code11/engine/docs/docs/tutorials/react/accessing-state-in-components.md

 **[path composition](/docs/concepts/path-composition)** to get the right data into views.

-`Observe.todosById[Prop.id].title` tells Engine to look-up a todo with `Prop.id` in `todosById` object of the global state, and observe its `title` property.
+`observe.todosById[prop.id].title` tells Engine to look-up a todo with `prop.id` in `todosById` object of the global state, and observe its `title` property.
 This gives read-only access to `title`.

-This also ensures that the view gets re-rendered whenever `title` property of todo with id `Prop.id` changes.
+This also ensures that the view gets re-rendered whenever `title` property of todo with id `prop.id` changes.
 Any other changes that happen in the state, even in the todo itself will not affect the view.